JeelChatrola/JeelChatrola/README.md

 ### Hi there, I'm Jeel Chatrola 👋

-## I'm a Student and a Robotics Enthusiast!!

 - 🔭 I am currently working at RBCCPS, IISc Bangalore as Research Assitant
 - 🌱 I’m currently learning Robotics and Deep Learning
 - 👯 I’m looking forward to work on research papers